unileo7993/clfDemo/README.md

   5. Once the raw data is fetched within the input parameter 'productItem', the trigger function process the data through utility method 'ProcessProductPayloadJson', to create the desired resultant json object.
-  6. Based on the mapping provided, only able to create a utility method for ProductPayload, unable to understand the data assignment for other payload objects such as TranslationalPayload, Product2ConfigurationPayload, ProductFeaturePayload, ProductOptionPayload.
+  6. Based on the mapping provided, only able to create a utility method for ProductPayload, unable to understand the data-obeject assignment for other payload objects such as TranslationalPayload, Product2ConfigurationPayload, ProductFeaturePayload, ProductOptionPayload.